Angular Signal Forms Part 1: Getting Started with the Basics

 Next, we create a signal property containing our initial form state.

-as a separate constant before, so we can re-use it later for resetting the form data after submission.
+In this example, we keep the initialState as a separate constant, so we can re-use it later for resetting the form data after submission.

 Of course, it is also possible to define the initial state directly inlined when creating the signal.